grant-olson/grant-olson.github.io/_posts/2014-02-08-what-does-yahoo-boss-really-think-of-cleveland.markdown

-After digging though the code path, it turned out that Yahoo BOSS, our geolocation provider, was returning the same results no matter what location we submittede.
+After digging though the code path, it turned out that Yahoo BOSS, our geolocation provider, was returning the same results no matter what location we submitted.
 Per the documentation, you perform a search by submitting a request formatted as either `placefinder?location=<address>` or `placefinder?q=<address>`.
 Our code was using the `location` parameter.
 I tried changing this to the